National Origin Discrimination Lawyer in Rochester, NY

 First, it’s essential to understand that you are far from alone.
 In 2016, close to 10,000 people filed national origin discrimination claims with the Equal Employment Opportunity Commission.
 Second, it’s crucial to understand you aren’t alone in this fight, either.
 Michelle Cimino of The Cimino Law Firm has dedicated more than 20 years to fighting for employee’s rights.
 The Cimino Law Firm will be your advocate during the legal process.

-Contact us today for a free phone consultation.
+Contact us today for a confidential phone consultation.